syswraith/blog/content/Homebrewing a custom wordlist generator.md

 That gives us a compact notation to represent the entire keyspace in which the password might exist.
 To put it in numerical figures, it comes out to be somewhere around _337145672445227527877100000000_.

-There are more passwords in that keyspace than there are atoms in the known universe.
+That’s over a hundred octillion possibilities — more than the estimated number of sand grains on all the beaches of Earth, stars in the Milky Way, and Google searches ever made — combined.
 And thats just if we limit ourselves to the range of 8 to 16 character long passwords.
 Major services provide the range of 8 to 100 characters.

 So how do we- as mortals- make sense of this seemingly gigantic number?